-The New York City Teaching Fellows program is preparing a critical mass of exceptional teachers committed to a better future for the New York City students who need them most.
-This partnership between Pace University’s School of Education, New York City Department of Education and New York City Teaching Fellows has been ongoing since 2001.
-The School of Education MST program will prepare you to become successful teachers in the classroom as you learn how to become reflective practitioners who promote justice, create caring classrooms and school communities and enable all students to be successful learners.
+The New York City Teaching Fellows program prepares a critical mass of exceptional teachers committed to a better future for the New York City students who need them most.
+This partnership between Pace University’s School of Education, the NYCDOE, and the New York City Teaching Fellows has been ongoing since 2001.
+The School of Education's Master of Science for Teachers (MST) program will prepare you to become a successful teacher in the classroom as you learn to become a reflective practitioner who promotes justice, creates inclusive and welcoming classrooms and school communities, and enables all students to be successful learners.